You are Not Starting Over

 More importantly, you have a score report.
 That report tells you exactly which content areas cost you points.
 First-time takers spend their entire study period guessing where they are weak.
 You already know.

-About half of first-time takers fail.
-The pass rate data confirms it: fewer than one in two walk out with a passing score on their first attempt.
+The pass rate data is a warning sign, not a verdict on you.
 Failing does not mean you cannot do this.
 It means your preparation had specific gaps that the exam found.
-This guide shows you how to find those gaps, close them, and pass on your next attempt.
+This guide shows you how to find those gaps, close them, and prepare for your next attempt.
 Print the Retake Action Plan Checklist to track every step.

 The Retaker Problem (and How to Avoid It)